microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 3. Import Microsoft.MixedRealityToolkit.Unity.Examples.unitypackage following the same steps as above.

-> The examples package contains demonstration scenes for current MRTK features.

 6. Open the HandInteractionExamples scene under `Assets\MixedRealityToolkit.Examples\Demos\HandTracking\Scenes\HandInteractionExamples`

 7. You will get a prompt asking you to import "TMP Essentials".